Chart Color Schemes

 Glen Waverley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glen Waverley's dwelling structures, as per the latest Census, consisted of 79.2% houses and 20.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Glen Waverley's dwelling structure, as per the latest Census, consisted of 79.2% houses and 20.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Glen Waverley stood at 42.6%, with mortgaged dwellings at 29.4% and rented ones at 28.0%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's $2,000.
-The median weekly rent figure was $480, compared to Melbourne metro's $390.
-Nationally, Glen Waverley's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863.
-Rents in Glen Waverley were substantially above the national figure of $375 at $480.
+Home ownership in Glen Waverley was 42.6%, with mortgaged dwellings at 29.4% and rented ones at 28.0%.
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Glen Waverley was $480, compared to Melbourne metro's $390.
+Nationally, Glen Waverley's mortgage repayments were significantly higher at $2,500 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing